-Sumati Gupta, PhD joined Barnard College in 2012 as Term Assistant Professor in the psychology department.
+Sumati Gupta, PhD joined the psychology faculty at Barnard College in 2012.
 She teaches courses with a clinical emphasis.

 In the News